dbcli/pgcli/DEVELOP.rst

 in root directory.

 The database user (``pg_test_user = postgres`` in .ini file) has to have permissions to create and drop test database.
-Dafault user is ``postgres`` at ``localhost``, without the password (authentication mode trust).
+Default user is ``postgres`` at ``localhost``, without the password (authentication mode trust).

 First, install the requirements for testing: